wdawson/okta.github.io/_source/_posts/2018-01-10-build-app-for-ios-android-with-xamarin.md

 Because it's referenced in the `Clicked` attribute, this method will run when the button is pressed or tapped on the XAML page.
 First, the value of the textbox is assigned to the `name` variable, and then the `DisplayAlert` method is called to display a modal alert on the device.

-That’s it!
+That's it!
 Your new Xamarin app is ready to go.
 To test it, you can use a simulator, or you can use Xamarin Live Player to test it on a live device.

 ## Test Your Xamarin App on Your Own Device
 The quickest (and coolest) way to test a Xamarin project is with [Xamarin Live Player](https://www.xamarin.com/live), a small app you can download onto your own phone or device.
 After downloading the app, [pair it with Visual Studio](https://developer.xamarin.com/guides/cross-platform/live/install/).
 Then, pick Live Player as the device target.